NGO-Algorithm-Audit/AlgorithmAudit_website/content/english/algoprudence/_index.md

 ---
-layout: algoprudence_overview
+layout: repository
-title: Algoprudence
+title: Algoprudence repository
-subtitle: >
-  We are working on a variety of cases.
-Once an normative advice commission has gathered and examined the ethical issue, the original problem statement and corresponding advice will be published on this website.
-Others learn from our algoprudence, help to improve it and utilize it as a best practice in similar cases.

-  We are open to new cases.
-Please [<span style="color:#005aa7"> reach out</span>](/#contactform) to us when you know a case for review.
+subtitle: "Stakeholders learn from our\_techno-ethical jurisprudence, can help to improve it and can use it as to resolve ethical issues in a harmonized manner. \n\nWe are open to new cases.
+Please <span style=\"color:#005aa7\">[submit</span>](/algoprudence/submit-a-case/) a case for review.\n"
+image: /images/svg-illustrations/case_repository.svg
+team:
+  title: Algoprudence team
+  team_members:
-image: /images/case_repository.svg
+    - image: /images/people/JFP.svg
+      name: Jurriaan
+      bio: |
+        test
 facet_groups:
   - value: year
     title: Year